emurrug/VideoGameBaby/README.md

 #### **Complete Packaged Game File (must be opened in Unity)**
 In this folder, there is a single Unity package file of the most recent game version in development.
 When opened in Unity, it will automatically import all the necessary assets and models too recreate the game.
+Please note that you won't be able to recreate the game in Unity from the objects/scripts files below, and you must use this exported package.

-This game was designed in Unity Version 2018.4.23f1.
+This game was designed in Unity Version 2018.4.23f1 (free).
 Please install and run the game on this version.

 #### **Game Objects (includes model and animation files)**
 For reference on some of the assets that I used or models that were created (e.g., the virtual baby).